 Welcome

-I am a postdoctoral researcher in the Princeton University Computer Science Department and Psychology Department, where I work with Tom Griffiths.
+I am a postdoctoral researcher in the Princeton University Computer Science Department, where I work with Tom Griffiths.
 My research is broadly focused on reinforcement learning and, in recent years, draws heavily upon tools from information theory.

 Research Interests